rieckpil/progmot/content/blog/one-year-course-release.md

 JUST ...
 SHIP ...
 IT

-If it's bad, you'll figure it out.
+If it's bad, you'll figure it out early and can adjust.
+That's way better than procrastinating or trying to get a pixel-perfect lessons that nobody will watch because the topic is not convincing.

 ## Selling the Course Content

 - Creating the Landing Page
 - Writing engaging salescopy